KA-CHING-A-LING: Christmas Advertising Highlights 1949-2011Posted: December 14, 2012 | |

 Christmas is the season of peace, good cheer, and jollity … and maxing out your credit card; stressing over what to buy everyone in between bouts of insomnia as you try to recall if you bought Uncle Walt a similar pair of McGregor socks last year; rock’em sock’em parents giving each other a sharp right hook as they fight over the last (insert latest toy fad here) on the shelves while dodging pepper spray; abused, overworked sales staff squaring off against exhausted, overheated shoppers to discern who’s more fed up; mall patrons launching law suits following multi-car fender benders after a downpour of freezing rain has turned the parking lot into a fiesta of black ice …

 Yes, there is no doubt about it, Clausfest is truly a special time of year.
-And it’s also the time of year when advertisers have traditionally hammered their messages home.
+And it’s also the time of year when advertisers have traditionally hammered their messages home harder than ever in a fight for those fe$tive buck$.

-What follows are Christmas-related ads gleaned and scanned from my magazine collection, spanning a copy of Life from November 1949 to an edition of Vanity Fair on the newstands during the previous holiday season (I’ve also included a few less seasonal-specific ads from this same clutch of publications as well as some of their Christmas-skewed features).
+What follows are Christmas-related ads gleaned and scanned from my magazine collection, spanning a copy of Life from November 1949 to 2011 edition of Vanity Fair (I’ve also included a few less seasonal-specific ads from this same clutch of publications as well as some of their Christmas-skewed features).
 There’s also a lot of celebrity sightings among these specimens, both real and imagined (the former would include a 5-year-old Candice Bergen).

 So, pull out the sleigh, ply the reindeer with high-carb energy drinks, and away we go …